 Rona Barrett has been a noted columnist since 1957.
 She began her career with the Bell-McClure newspaper syndicate.
 In 1966, she broadcast Hollywood gossip daily on KABC-TV in Los Angeles.
 She later moved to ABC’s nationwide network of five owned and operated stations.
-Rona appeared on Good Morning America, and she eventually paved the way for Barbara Walters and a number of entertainment reporters.
+Rona appeared on Good Morning America, and eventually paved the way for Barbara Walters and a number of entertainment reporters.

 In 2000, she created The Rona Barrett Foundation, a non-profit organization dedicated to supporting senior citizens in need.
-The foundation only takes direct donations, and is currently working on building The Golden Inn and Villages for seniors in need of housing and care facilities.
+The foundation only takes direct donations, and currently is working on building The Golden Inn and Villages for seniors in need of housing and care facilities.
 This is a pilot program under development at this time.